-- Parents will be provided with a common application form (CAF) by the LA where they will note their three preferred schools, along with a brief explanation, in rank order the schools do not have to be located in the LA area where the parents live.
-Parents will provide LAs with the following information within the CAF: - Their name and their child's name and date of birth - Their and their child's address and proof of residence - The CAF will be submitted to the parents' LA.
-Parents are not guaranteed to have their preferences met. - The trust board will request supplementary information for the purpose of processing applications, where necessary; however, it will not request any of the following: - Any personal details, including information on criminal convictions or financial status - The first language of the parent or child - Details about the parents' or child's disability, medical or SEND requirements - Any parental agreement to follow the ethos of the school in a practical way - o For the child to complete any part of the form or for two parents to provide signatures - Once a place has been offered, the trust board may ask for the child's short birth certificate as proof of birth date. - The school will never give priority to applications solely on the basis that they have completed a supplementary form. - For previously LAC (PLAC) and LAC, the trust board will request a copy of the adoption order, child arrangements order or special guardianship order, and a letter from the LA confirming that the child was looked after immediately prior to the order being made. - The school may request evidence that demonstrates a child was in state care outside of England prior to being adopted.
+- 12.2.
+Parents will be provided with a common application form (CAF) by the LA where they will note their three preferred schools, along with a brief explanation, in rank order the schools do not have to be located in the LA area where the parents live.
+Parents will provide LAs with the following information within the CAF: - 12.2.1.
+Their name and their child's name and date of birth - 12.2.2.
+Their and their child's address and proof of residence - 12.3.
+The CAF will be submitted to the parents' LA.
+Parents are not guaranteed to have their preferences met. - 12.4.
+The trust board will request supplementary information for the purpose of processing applications, where necessary; however, it will not request any of the following:

+- 12.4.1.
+Any personal details, including information on criminal convictions or financial status - 12.4.2.
+The first language of the parent or child - 12.4.3.
+Details about the parents' or child's disability, medical or SEND requirements - 12.4.4.
+Any parental agreement to follow the ethos of the school in a practical way - 12.4.5.
+For the child to complete any part of the form or for two parents to provide signatures - 12.5.
+Once a place has been offered, the trust board may ask for the child's short birth certificate as proof of birth date. - 12.6.
+The school will never give priority to applications solely on the basis that they have completed a supplementary form. - 12.7.
+For previously LAC (PLAC) and LAC, the trust board will request a copy of the adoption order, child arrangements order or special guardianship order, and a letter from the LA confirming that the child was looked after immediately prior to the order being made. - 12.8.
+The school may request evidence that demonstrates a child was in state care outside of England prior to being adopted.

-Allocating places
+13. Allocating places

+- 13.1.
 The trust board will only allocate places on the basis of determined admissions arrangements.
 Any decisions to offer or refuse places will be decided by the trust board or an admissions committee established by the trust board.
-A clear record will be kept of all decisions made on applications, including in-year applications.

-The trust board will not refuse admission for a child on the basis that:

-- They have applied later than other applicants. - They are not of the faith of the school. - They followed a different curriculum at their previous school. - Information has not been received from their previous school.

-• They have missed entrance tests for selective places.

-Pupils not of usual school age will not be given less of a priority where the school is oversubscribed.
+A clear record will be kept of all decisions made on applications, including in-year applications. - 13.2.
+The trust board will not refuse admission for a child on the basis that: - 13.2.1.
+They have applied later than other applicants. - 13.2.2.
+They are not of the faith of the school. - 13.2.3.
+They followed a different curriculum at their previous school. - 13.2.4.
+Information has not been received from their previous school. - 13.2.5.
+They have missed entrance tests for selective places. - 13.2.6.
+Pupils not of usual school age will not be given less of a priority where the school is oversubscribed. - 13.3.
 In the event that parents of a child wish for their child to be admitted outside their normal age group, the school's headteacher will assist the trust board in deciding on which year group the child will enter.
 Once a decision has been reached, the child's parents will be informed in writing along with an explanation of how the decision was reached and any reasons why.